sanman1k98/macros/docs/nutrional_assessment.md

 - Weight loss (0.5 kg/week): Multiply by 0.83
 - Extreme weight loss (1 kg/week): Multiply by 0.65

+### Macronutrient Distribution
+The distribution of macronutrients varies based on individual needs and goals.
+Here's a general guideline:
+- Carbohydrates: 45-65% of total daily calories
+- Proteins: 10-35% of total daily calories
+- Fats: 20-35% of total daily calories

 ## Usage

 To use the Calorie Calculator, you can call the provided functions with appropriate arguments.
 The example usage in the code calculates various calorie-related metrics based on the given weight, height, age, sex, and activity level.